micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 This guide will show how to set-up a Raspberry Pi 3 (RPI) running Raspbian and an Olimex STM32 E407 board running NuttX to have 6lowpan communication between them.

-**Disclaimer**: This tutorial doesn't use micro-ROS, is just a proof of concept of the 6LoWPAN communications.
+**Disclaimer**: This tutorial doesn't use micro-ROS, it is just a proof of concept of the 6LoWPAN communication.

 ## Hardware requirements: